dhodvogner/steam-client-run-game/README.md

 ## Known issues

-- It seems like the Steam Overlay is not working, I will try to fix this in the future
+- It seems like the Steam Overlay is not working, if you launch the game while the Deck is in Desktop mode.

 ## Contributing